BellaMrx/CSS_Guide/README.md

 ### Class selector
 In an HTML document there is usually more than just, for example, a `<p>` element, so that individual paragraphs can also be designed differently, classes are very useful.
 It is possible to assign a class to each element.
 A class is assigned with the global HTML attribute *class*.
+In CSS the class is marked with a *dot* e.g. `.note {...}`.

 index.html
    ```